Disneyland Paris: Transport

-Backstage Disney
+Backstage

 Disneyland Paris has strict rules designed to prevent guests from seeing backstage areas of the park.
 Photography and filming are strictly forbidden in all backstage areas.
 The edges of the parks are lined with ride buildings and foliage to hide areas that are not for the public to see.
-Numerous area gates allow entrance into the park for cast members, parade floats, etc. When area gates around the park are open, anything that can be seen through them is considered to be on-stage and part of the Disney Magic.
-Therefore, from the moment the gates are open, all of the cast must be in character and in place to 'perform'.
+Numerous area gates allow entrance into the park for cast members, parade floats, etc. When area gates around the park are open, anything that can be seen through them is considered to be on-stage and part of the "Disney Magic".
+Therefore, from the moment the gates are open, all of the cast must be in character and place to 'perform'.
 As the complex is so big, shuttle buses take cast members to different parts of the parks via service roads located around the perimeter of the parks.

 Many attractions are housed in large, soundstage-like buildings called "show buildings", some of which are partially or completely disguised by external theming.
 Most show buildings have off-white flat roofs that support HVAC units and footpaths for maintenance cast members.
-Housed inside show buildings are the actual attractions, which include hidden walkways, service areas, control rooms, and other backstage operations.
+Housed inside the show buildings are the actual attractions, which include hidden walkways, service areas, control rooms, and other backstage operations.

+Accessibility and Inclusivity

+Disneyland Paris provides various accommodations for guests with disabilities, including the Priority Access Card, which allows expedited entry to attractions via dedicated entrances for those with disabilities or long-term illnesses.
+More than 200,000 access cards were issued in 2023.